It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - "I Know You're in There Somewhere" Fight: First Sam and then Garth try this with possessed Dean.

-- The Mirror Shows Your True Self: The confederate soldier's image replaces Scott's in the grocery stor mirror and replaces Carl's in the side car mirror.
+- The Mirror Shows Your True Self: The confederate soldier's image replaces Scott's image in the grocery store mirror and Carl's in the car's side mirror.

 - Monster of the Aesop: Brothers who let their differences make them enemies, and even after death one brother was unable to forgive becoming a monster.